JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-24-Confusion-Greed-Uncertainty-Bitcoin.md

 <img src="/images/novoctbitcoin.png" style="border:1px solid #dedede;">
 <small style="color: #9a9a9a">Bitcoin price 26th Nov 2013 - Oct 31st 2014</small>

-The great thing about complex systems is that your brain gets to tell itself lots of stories about them and not have a clear understanding of if those stories are right or wrong.
+The great thing about complex systems is that your brain gets to tell itself lots of stories about them and not have a clear understanding if those stories are plausible or not.
 When it comes to financial assets, brains really like to do this and they like do this because of a very human trait called greed.

 <small style="color: #9a9a9a">At the end of this article you can read how further Bitcoin complexity ended my financial adventure in an even more painful way than the market would have.</small>